mukailasam/gosetup/readme.md

 ## Go straight to installing depedency packages

-Make use of the command in a situation whereby you already have a go project and all you wanted to do is include some dependency packages
+Make use of the command in a situation whereby you already have a go project and all you wanted to do is include some dependency packages. make sure you are in the project root directory

 ```
 gosetup -dp=true